 StreamLab Projects Overview

-A StreamLab project is a set of StreamLab sources, external connections, sinks, and guides.
+A StreamLab project is a set of StreamLab sources, external connections, sinks, and pipeline guides.
 You can create projects for different use cases, such as monitoring log on activity to a web site, tracking vehicle speeds across a bus system, or measuring HTTP requests on a server.
 StreamLab contains several built-in StreamApps that you can use as the basis for projects.
 See StreamLab Galleries.

 Sources are log files, Kafka topics, JSON files, web feeds, external database tables, s-Server streams and tables, and so on.
 They capture data from web feeds, sensors, message buses, network feeds, applications, databases, and other sources.
 You can parse local log files--files reachable from s-Server--through StreamLab.

 External Connections are databases or other data sources external to SQLstream s-Server.
 Once you set up an external connection, you can read and write to such data sources from StreamLab using a sink.